-How to clean your microwave using 5 different methods and how to deodorize your microwave using 5 different methods.
+How to clean your microwave needing 5 different methods and how to deodorize your microwave needing 5 different methods.

-Cleaning the microwave has never been my favourite task.
-In fact, my father-in-law would clean it himself whenever he came for a visit to our home.
+Cleaning the microwave has never been your favorite task.
+In fact, your father-in-law would clean it himself whenever he came for a visit to your home.
 Because it is an out-of-sight, out-of-mind cleaning project, I simply didn’t think about it often enough, I also rarely use the microwave in the house, so cleaning the microwave is just a thing I often forget to do.

 Maybe you’re the same?
 Whatever reason you have for a dirty microwave, they are food warming machines that are bound to get dirty.
-The really yucky thing is that because we are dealing with food splatter, we also need to think about mold growth, and how that could affect the health of our families.
+The really yucky thing is that because I am dealing with food splatter, I also need to think about mold growth, and how that could affect the health of your families.

 Since I’ve adapted to cleaning the microwave more often, I have noticed I’m even starting to use it more!
 Like did you know that you can make a “baked potato” in 5 minutes in the microwave?
 I honestly thought it was just for reheating but it’s also for cooking! well, you learn new things in your 30’s every day.